rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 0. Click "S" among "S M L" under the icons to show Small icons.

-## Infrastructure as code #

-We would like to treat Jenkins configuration settings as code.

    ### Configure permissions to repo #

+   In order to treat Jenkins configuration settings as code.

 0. TODO: